 On the face of it, the community organizer Jealous running The Sierra Club seems incongruous until you know the street-smart activist lives in a designated bird sanctuary.
 He's led several of the nation's impactful civil rights groups, the NAACP for one, and is sought-after for boards for his thoughts, political activism, and deploying technology to make organizing more effective.
+Crystal Hayling Executive Director Libra Foundation San Francisco, California Hayling doesn't reminisce about the good old days of American life because to this day many are not in the room let alone at the table.
+She is changing philanthropic balance and thinking regarding the "illusion of the importance of self-sufficiency."
+From the foundation's grant-making to the S45 million Democracy Frontlines, she is pushing philanthropy past "shared goals" that keep the status quo.

-Jo Ann Jenkins Chief Executive Officer AARP Washington, D.C.
+Jo Ann Jenkins

+Chief Executive Officer

+AARP

+Washington, D.C.

 Jenkins must not sleep.
 She has changed Americans' view of age, prepared people older than 50 for the next productive phase of life and scares the "you know what" out of just about every elected official with a brain with her more than 60,000 volunteers.
+Her book is "Disrupt Aging," but she disrupts, positively, everything she touches Eileen R. Heisman President & CEO National Philanthropic Trust Jenkintown, Pennsylvania You're in Costco and buy a Kirkland product.
+It was made by a well-known national brand and relabeled.
+Heisman is democratizing donor-advised funds in the same way via private label branding.
+Unlike the commercial DAFs, Heisman's first thought is of the sector, not the float on deposits, because she is a fundraiser at heart and sought after because she can straddle both worlds

+Rebecca Masisak

+Chief Executive Officer

+TechSoup

-Her book is "Disrupt Aging," but she disrupts, positively, everything she tourbes everything she touches.
-Rebecca Masisak Chief Executive Officer TechSoup San Francisco, California Masisak is transforming the leading tech e-commerce social enterprise product donation platform into worldwide data-as-a resource for civil society access.
+San Francisco, California

+Masisak is transforming the leading tech e-commerce social enterprise product donation platform into worldwide data-as-a resource for civil society access.
 She has established partners in 250 countries.
 Masisak broke the mold when TechSoup got the Securities and Exchange Commission to approve a direct public offering for a nonprofit that raised \$11.5 million.

+Suzanne McCormick

-Suzanne McCormick President & CEO YMCA of the USA Chicago, Illinois McCormick's had a very active couple of years, bringing more youth voices into advocacy and amping the volume of those voices for participation in board decisions and leadership, a model for other nonprofits, youth-oriented or not.
+President & CFO YMCA of the USA Chicago, Illinois

+McCormick's had a very active couple of years, bringing more youth voices into advocacy and amping the volume of those voices for participation in board decisions and leadership, a model for other nonprofits, youth-oriented or not.
 Her focus on mental health and her partnerships with others (the White House, Camp Counselors USA, Habitat for Humanity) builds bridges.

-Shannon McCracken, CAE Chief Executive Officer The Nonprofit Alliance Washington, D.C.
+Mary A. Pittman, DrPH President & CEO Public Health Institute Oakland, California Pittman is showcasing how diverse stakeholders can work together and use data for healthier communities.
+Pittman built a workforce during COVID which would have been impossible had she not been an influencing voice in public health.
+Her ideas are heard throughout a network of 2,400 grassroots and community-based organizations in 29 states Shannon McCracken, CAE Chief Executive Officer The Nonprofit Alliance Washington, D.C.
 It is astonishing how much and how quickly one person can impact multiple silos of the nonprofit sector.
 McCracken has expanded an association for direct response fundraising to almost every aspect of running a nonprofit, especially regulation and professional education.
 She's made room under the tent to strengthen all associations and charities.
 Her impact is felt nationwide.
-Gail McGovern President & CEO American Red Cross Washington, D.C.